alexeygrigorev/mlwiki.org/index.php/Non-Discriminating_Criteria.md

 ---
-title: "Non-Discriminating Criteria"
 layout: default
 permalink: /index.php/Non-Discriminating_Criteria
+tags:
+- multi-criteria-decision-aid
+title: Non-Discriminating Criteria
 ---

-# Non-Discriminating Criteria

 ## Non-Discriminating Criteria
 In [MCDA](MCDA) a criterion is non-discriminating if for all alternatives we have the same evaluation